AzorianSolutions/as-docker-images-powerdns-dnsdist/README.md

     build-release IMAGE_TAG_NAME PDNS_VERSION DISTRO_REPO_NAME DISTRO_TAG

-So for example, to build the PowerDNS dnsdist server version 1.6.0 on Alpine Linux 3.14, you would execute the following shell command:
+So for example, to build the PowerDNS dnsdist server version 1.6.0 on Debian Linux 11.1-slim, you would execute the following shell command:

-    build-release 1.6.0-alpine-3.14 1.6.0 alpine 3.14
+    build-release 1.6.0-debian-11.1-slim 1.6.0 debian 11.1-slim

 The build-realease command assumes the following parameter defaults;

 - Image Tag Name: latest
 - PDNS Version: 1.6.1
-- Distro Name: alpine
+- Distro Name: debian
-- Distro Tag: 3.14
+- Distro Tag: 11.1-slim

 This means that running the build-release command with no parameters would be the equivalent of executing the following shell command:

-    build-release latest 1.6.1 alpine 3.14
+    build-release latest 1.6.1 debian 11.1-slim

 When the image is tagged during compilation, the repository portion of the image tag is derived from the contents of the .as/docker-registry file and the tag from the first parameter provided to the build-release command.